RomainFlori/My_Rpg/README.md

 # My_Rpg
-Our own Role Play Game done in team
+Our own Role Play Game done in team (all the assets was bought and assembled by us).

 ## How to run it
 - Clone this repository